The Big Five

 Perhaps the first thing people wonder about the white rhinoceros is why it has its name.
-It is certainly not white in colour and actually has the same skin tone as its cousin, the black rhino.
-In fact, the name is thought to have been derived from the Dutch word "weid" meaning "wide" in reference to the animal's broad, wide mouth.
+It is certainly not white in colour and has the same skin tone as its cousin, the black rhino.
+In fact, the name is thought to have been derived from the Dutch word "weird" meaning "wide" about the animal's large, wide mouth.

 BLACK RHINOCEROS - Black Beauty